 It is the policy of Clatskanie People’s Utility District (District) to respond in an orderly and reasonable manner, in accordance with the Oregon Inspection of Public Records Law (ORS 192.410 to 192.505), to requests to inspect or receive copies of public records maintained by the District.

 Records requests must be made in writing, via a Public Records Request Form (see Form A attached).

-Upon receipt of a written public records request, the custodian of records, or designated alternate, for the PUD will respond as soon as practicable and without unreasonable delay.
+Upon receipt of a written public records request, the custodian of records, or designated alternate, for the District will respond as soon as practicable and without unreasonable delay.
 The response will acknowledge receipt of the request and include one of the following responses:

-- A statement that the PUD is prohibited by state or federal law from acknowledging the existence of a record(s) or that acknowledging whether the record exists would result in the loss of federal benefits or other sanction, and include the relied upon legal citation.
+- A statement that the District is prohibited by state or federal law from acknowledging the existence of a record(s) or that acknowledging whether the record exists would result in the loss of federal benefits or other sanction, and include the relied upon legal citation.

 If a public records request is denied, a written response citing the statue which exempts the records(s) from disclosure and a brief explanation will be provided.
-The requestor may choose to appeal the decision in accordance with ORS 192.460.
+The requestor may choose to appeal the decision in accordance with ORS 192.450.